The Husky Russkie Heavy and Scottish Demoman are both voiced by New York native Gary Schwartz.

-In and around May of 2017, there had been a rash of TF2 videos on YouTube about extra-long maps such TuFort or Hightower, taking things such as Hightower's height and stretching it out to ridiculous degrees.
+In and around May of 2017, there had been a rash of TF2 videos on YouTube about extra-long maps such 2Fort or Hightower, taking things such as Hightower's height and stretching it out to ridiculous degrees.
 While some think these maps are fun (and based on maps where people don't actually play for the objective) others see these as dumb gimmicks.

 God Never Said That: It's commonly believed that every member of 1850's BLU team is a notable historical figure, but official artist makani clarifies that the Medic and Soldier are not intended to be Sigmund Freud and Stonewall Jackson.

 The 28 March 2018 update adds an attribute to the Axtinguisher named "Sketchek's Bequest", named after legendary Pyro main Sketcheknote or, more fittingly, the final video on his channel.
 This was quietly removed in March 2019 shortly after Sketchek revealed he was still alive and had faked his terminal illness in order to get away from the community.

 Long-Runners: The game was released in 2007 and it received major content updates through early 2018.
 It is still being supported through seasonal updates and bug fixes.

 Meme Acknowledgment: Many players and forum posters pointed out at the first reveal of Saxton Hale that his name could be unintentionally rearranged into a very NSFW search term.
 This did not go unnoticed by the team — in the Mann-Conomy Update, new Internet user Hale mentions that "the perverts at AnagramYourName.com should be ASHAMED OF THEMSELVES", and implies that he's either sued them out of existence or had them killed.